evocation01/all-random/README.md

 Some projects i've done.

-Mostly for university classes, some coursera and others are personal projects.
+Mostly for university classes, some for coursera, others are personal projects.

+All of these projects use Python as main coding language.